Mesopotamian Half Flight: History

 After arrival, the aircraft were immediately put to use on reconnaissance missions, operating in the Tigris Valley in support of British and Indian forces under the command of Major General Charles Townshend.
 Shortly afterwards, the Indian Army captured the town of Amarah, and after arriving there in early June, the half-flight began operations in support of an advance towards Kut from Amarah, with intervening operations in Nasiriyeh.
 On 4 July, the half-flight's equipment was augmented with two Caudron G.3 aircraft, which were still not up-to-date, but generally preferred to the Farmans.
 On 30 July, one of the Caudrons was forced to land in enemy territory due to mechanical problems.
-It was later reported that the crew – Lieutenants George Pinnock Merz (a medical doctor and formerly of the Melbourne University Rifles) and William Burn (a New Zealander) – were killed by armed civilians after a running gun-battle over several miles.
+It was later reported that the crew – Lieutenants George Pinnock Merz (a medical doctor and formerly of the Melbourne University Rifles) and William Burn (a New Zealander) – were killed by armed Arab civilians after a running gun-battle over several miles.
 They were Australia's first air-war casualties.
 In August the half-flight received four Martinsyde S.1s.
 On 24 August, it was officially attached to No. 30 Squadron Royal Flying Corps, although the rest of 30 Squadron remained in Egypt for several weeks.
 The half-flight's personnel and aircraft were incorporated into "B" Flight, No. 30 Squadron.

 During September, three Royal Naval Air Service (RNAS) Short 827 floatplanes and their crews, under Squadron Commander Robert Gordon, arrived and were attached to the half-flight.
 Because the Tigris river was too shallow for the seaplanes to use at that time of year, they were converted into Shorthorns.
 On 27 September, Kut was captured and the half-flight moved there.
-Four BE2c aircraft and their RFC crews arrived from Egypt in late October.
+Four B.E.2c aircraft and their RFC crews arrived from Egypt in late October.

 The Australian personnel of "B" Flight suffered an increasing number of losses with at least two crews being taken prisoner, either after being shot down or suffering engine failure.
 The Indian Army soon met with stiff opposition outside Baghdad, and were forced back to Kut on 4 December, where the city was besieged.
 After five months of siege, the garrison at Kut surrendered.
 Nine Australian ground staff became prisoners of war.
-Like the rest of the Allied prisoners, AFC personnel taken prisoner in Mesopotamia endured a punishing forced march to Turkey proper and only two of them survived captivity.
+Like the rest of the Allied prisoners, AFC personnel taken prisoner in Mesopotamia endured a punishing forced march of 700 miles (1100 km) to the Afion Kara Hissar POW camp in Anatolia in Turkey proper, and only two of them survived captivity (Thomas White and Francis Yeats-Brown).
 Petre, the last remaining Australian airman in Mesopotamia, left No. 30 Squadron and flew the only remaining Shorthorn to Egypt on 7 December, where he and it were eventually incorporated into the Australian Flying Corps squadrons that were forming there.